kcudding/ecotheory.github.io/teach/RIntro/logistic_regresson.md

 ### Let's create this first model together

-First, we are going to create a new dataset including some potentially interesting variables:
+First, we are going to create a new dataset called "filam_diatom" including some potentially interesting variables:

 ```r